Source-free Video Domain Adaptation by Learning from Noisy Labels: Introduction

-In this work, we present an effective approach that leverages the self-training framework~\cite{zhu2005semi} for source-free video UDA where we do not have access to the source-domain videos during the adaptation stage.
+In this work, we present an effective approach that leverages the self-training framework for source-free video UDA, where we do not have access to source-domain videos during the adaptation stage.
 We generate \textit{pseudo-labels} for the unlabeled target domain videos using a source pre-trained model.
 These pseudo-labels are indeed noisy due to the existing domain gap.
 Finetuning the source pre-trained model with these noisy pseudo-labels is a sub-optimal solution as the presence of incorrect pseudo-labels hinders the adaptation stage, as discussed in Sec.~\ref{sssec:hs}.
 However, we observe that these pseudo-labeled target domain videos are not completely unusable, and in fact, there is a substantial number of target domain videos with correct pseudo-labels.
 For example, in the case of HMDB $\rightarrow$ UCF, the HMDB pre-trained model produces pseudo-labels with $\sim90\%$ accuracy on the UCF dataset, and we experimentally show that this amount of data is sufficient for adaptation.
 Throughout this paper, we refer to these samples with correct pseudo-labels as \textit{clean}, whereas the samples with incorrect pseudo-labels are termed \textit{noisy}.
-We observe that the underlying network learns clean samples first before memorizing the noisy samples, and this acts as the core idea behind the adaptation stage in our proposed method (Figure~\ref{fig:ce}).
-We discuss this in Sec.~\ref{ss:clean_samples_are_all_you_need}.